 Q1: Did Adidas grow mainly because of footwear?

-Footwear was the foundation, but culture and apparel expanded the brand.
+Footwear was the foundation, but apparel and cultural influence expanded the brand globally.

-Yes — especially in running, football, and streetwear.
+Yes — particularly in running, football, and streetwear categories.

 Q3: What makes Adidas different from Nike?

-Adidas leans more into heritage and style, while Nike leads through innovation and athletic identity.
+Adidas emphasizes heritage and cultural style, while Nike leads with innovation and athletic storytelling.

 Related Links